 The Spazju Kreattiv is housed within the magnificent St James Cavalier, which was built during the time of the Knights of St John.
 All sorts of weird and wonderful arty events and films are shown here.
 Have a look at their website https://www.kreattivita.org/en/for a list of current and upcoming events.

-10) You Really Must Visit St John’s Co-Cathedral
+10) If You Are Going to Valletta, You Really Must Visit St John’s Co-Cathedral

 Located in the heart of Valletta, is the gorgeous St. John’s Co-Cathedral.
 If you enjoy visiting churches, you must see this one, and if you’re not particularly into religious buildings, you should still visit this one.